Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: Signature Cumulants as Contrast Function

+This theorem states that the initial problem \eqref{intext:ProblemOfBSS} of nonlinear blind source separation can be reformulated as a problem of optimisation-based function approximation.
+More specifically, statement \eqref{thm:optimisation:eq1} says that the desired demixing transformations of the data can be found as minimizers of the energy-like functional \eqref{prop:sig_cums:eq1}.
+We conclude with a few practical remarks. \begin{remark}\begin{enumerate}[label=(\roman*)] \item For $\Theta\subseteq\operatorname{GL}_d$ and under the temporally degenerate hypothesis of Theorem \ref{thm:Comon}, the procedure \eqref{thm:optimisation:eq1} reduces to Comon's optimisation \eqref{cor:Comon:eq1} for $\phi=\phi_c$ since

-cf.\ Remark \ref{rem:classic_cumulants}. \item In practice, only discrete-time observations $(X_t)_{t\in\mathcal{I}}$ of $X$ for a finite $\mathcal{I}\subset\I$ are available.
-By identifying this data with a continuous, bounded variation process via piecewise linear interpolation of the points $\{X_t\mid t\in\mathcal{I}\}$, discrete-time processes are covered by the above framework. \item The contrast function $\bar{\kappa}_{\mathrm{IC}}$ can be efficiently approximated by restricting the summation in \eqref{prop:sig_cums:eq1} to multindices $(i_1,\ldots,i_m)$ up to a maximal length $m \leq \hat{\mu}$ and estimating the remaining summands using the unbiased minimum-variance estimators for signature cumulants, \citep[Section 4]{bonnier2019signature}.
-For the latter, a more naive but straightforward approach that is sufficient for our experiments is to just use the Monte-Carlo estimator. \end{enumerate} \end{remark}
+\item Regarding implementations of \eqref{thm:optimisation:eq1}, one may choose to realise the above domain $\Theta$ by way of an Artificial Neural Network, see e.g.\ Section \ref{sect:experimentsII}.
+This choice is mathematically justified by the fact that neural networks can be designed as universal approximators to $C^{2,2}(D_X)$ \cite{teshima2020} with a favourable convergence topology \citep{petersen2020} (cf.\ also Remarks \ref{sect:capping:assumptions:rem}, \ref{rem:method_in_practice}). \item In practice, only discrete-time observations $(X_t)_{t\in\mathcal{I}}$ of $X$ for a finite $\mathcal{I}\subset\I$ are available.
+Our framework covers these discretised observations as well, as we can naturally identify the data $(X_t)_{t\in\mathcal{I}}$ with a continuous bounded variation process in $\R^d$ via piecewise-linear interpolation of the points $\{X_t\mid t\in\mathcal{I}\}$.
+The identifiability procedure of Theorem \ref{thm:optimisation} is robust under this discretisation, see Theorem \ref{thm:consistency} and Section \ref{rem:discrete} \ref{rem:discreteobs} in particular.
+A quick inspection of Theorems \ref{thm:NICA_stat} \& \ref{cor:NICA_MainCor} further reveals that the identifiability approach of the preceding sections can be immediately extended to discrete time-series that are not necessarily generated from continuous-time processes, see Appendix \ref{appendix:NICA_discrete} for details. \item The contrast function $\bar{\kappa}_{\mathrm{IC}}$ can be efficiently approximated by restricting the summation in \eqref{prop:sig_cums:eq1} to multindices $(i_1,\ldots,i_m)$ up to a maximal order $m \leq m_0$ and estimating these remaining summands using the unbiased minimum-variance estimators for signature cumulants introduced in \citep[Section 4]{bonnier2019signature}.
+For the latter, a more naive but straightforward approach that is sufficient for our experiments is to just use the Monte-Carlo estimator, see Sections \ref{sect:capping} \& \ref{sect:ergodicity} for details. \item For a fixed and finite data set, lower-order summands in the above (capped) approximation of the contrast $\bar{\kappa}_{\mathrm{IC}}$ are typically estimated more accurately than higher-order summands.
+In practical applications this may be accounted for by applying weights to the estimated summands of the contrast, leading one to estimate the alternative objective

+where we used the notation of \eqref{sect:capping:normalised_seriescapped} for convenience.
+Appropriate choices of weights $(w_{\bm{q}})$ will generally depend on $m_0$ and the respective domain of $\bar{\kappa}_{\mathrm{IC}}$, but may otherwise be arbitrary provided that the $\operatorname{arg\,min}$ of the thus-weighted objective coincides with the $\operatorname{arg\,min}$ of the default case $w_{\bm{q}}\equiv 1$ (as, e.g., is guaranteed by the final assumption of Theorem \ref{thm:optimisation}). \end{enumerate} \end{remark}